 Airfence: Back in the day, racers could expect to slide into a tire barrier when they crashed in a corner at the track.
 Guess what?
-Tires aren’t that soft and many riders got injured.
+Tires aren’t that soft, and many riders got injured.
 Enter Airfence, an airbag system for racetracks.
 When a rider hits an Airfence, it rapidly deflates, absorbing the energy of the crash and lessening the chances of injury.
 Usage: “Did you see Bob’s crash?
 Good thing there was some Airfence in that corner; he walked away.”

 Ape hangers/”Apes”: Very tall handlebars typically found on cruisers.

-Big Twin: Any large displacement Harley-Davidson.
+Big twin: Any large displacement Harley-Davidson.
 Sorry, Sportsters and Street models don’t count.

-Bullet bike: This is an outsider’s term for a sport bike, often used by media and non-riders to get attention.
-Usage: “I’m gonna go get some speeding tickets and maybe crash my bullet bike,” said no sport bike rider, ever.
+Bullet bike: This is an outsider’s term for a sportbike, often used by media and non-riders to get attention.
+Usage: “I’m gonna go get some speeding tickets and maybe crash my bullet bike,” said no sportbike rider ever.

-Café racer: Back in the day in jolly olde England, riders known as Rockers would modify their bikes for speed (of course) with lower handlebars, rear-set footpegs, loud pipes, and more, riding quickly from nightspot to nightspot — usually a café — to show off and pick up girls was part of the scene.
+Café racer: Back in the day in England, riders known as rockers would modify their bikes for speed (of course) with lower handlebars, rear-set footpegs, loud pipes, and more, riding quickly from nightspot to nightspot — usually a café — to show off and pick up girls was part of the scene.
 Bet I can beat ya there!
 Thus, the café racer.
 Today, modifying vintage bikes into “café racers” is a popular trend.
 (See also: The Ton)

 CB: Slang for an old Honda, not CB radio, so avoid the confusion.
-Most vintage Hondas models start with CB, as in CB750, CB550, CBX, CB1100F, and so on (and on and on and on).
+Most vintage Honda models start with CB, as in CB750, CB550, CBX, CB1100F, and so on (and on and on and on).
 Many current Hondas still start with CB, but in general, it means “generic old Honda.”
 Usage: “I’d like to do a cool bobber project so I’m looking for an old CB.”

 Chopper: Any cruiser bike with extended forks, really.
-There’s no specific criteria for what makes a chopper, but typical ingredients include extended forks, a stretched gas tank, fat rear tire, V-twin engine with loud pipes, and perhaps a custom paint job, although a chopper may have some, all, or none of those aspects.
+There are no specific criteria for what makes a chopper, but typical ingredients include extended forks, a stretched gas tank, fat rear tire, V-twin engine with loud pipes, and perhaps a custom paint job, although a chopper may have some, all, or none of those aspects.
 Usually, there are some long forks holding the front wheel and a lot of noise, so that’s pretty much a dead giveaway.